MediaArea/ZenLib/README.md

 ZenLib - https://github.com/MediaArea/ZenLib
 Copyright (c) MediaArea.net SARL.
 All Rights Reserved.

-This program is freeware under zlib licence conditions.
+This program is freeware under zlib license conditions.
-See Licence.txt for more information
+See License.txt for more information